-I started looking on the Internet to find an straightforward way of loading in an xml file and converting it to an object on the fly. my goal was to dynamically load setting files in xml format for a web project I'm working on.
+I started looking on the Internet to find a straightforward way of loading in an XML file and converting it to an object on the fly.
+My goal was to dynamically load setting files in XML format for a web project I'm working on.

 private static dynamic _getExpandoFromXml(String file, XElement node = null)